jojusimz/GEMINI/User_guide/Running_Your_First_Simulation.md

 * Upon completion the *Results_directory* will be populated with results from the simulation

-* Run the analytics scripts on the result files

 * **WELL DONE!!
-YOU HAVE NOW SIMULATED YOUR FIRST ELECTROMAGNETIC PROBLEM USING GEMINI**
+YOU HAVE NOW SIMULATED YOUR FIRST ELECTROMAGNETIC PROBLEM USING GEMINI YOU CAN PROCEED TO RUNNING YOUR ANALYTICS SCRIPTS ON THE RESULT FILES**